Picking Winners in Daily Fantasy Sports Using Integer Programming

 The lineup shown has 34.4 fantasy points per game.
-This score is in the typical range of NHL lineups in DraftKings and gives a sense of the value of different scoring actions.
-In a daily fantasy sports contest, there is a specific way in which players score fantasy points.
-Because we test our approach in DraftKings, we will focus on its points scoring system\footnote{Full scoring rules can be found at www.draftkings.com/rules.}.
+This score is in the typical range of NHL lineups in DraftKings{,} and {it} gives a sense of the value of different scoring actions.
+In a daily fantasy sports contest, there {are many ways for players to score fantasy points}.
+Because we test our approach in DraftKings, we will focus on its points scoring system.
 We summarize the details of the DraftKings scoring system in Table \ref{tab:pointssystem}.
 In Figure \ref{fig:figure_points_line_error} we show the basic statistics of points per game for each position averaged over all NHL players.
 We also show the average DraftKings cost per player in the figure.
-As can be seen, on average goalies tend to score almost twice as many points as all other players and also cost twice as much.
-Also, the standard deviation of each position's points per game is roughly the same size as the average value.
+As can be seen, on average goalies tend to score almost twice as many points as all other players{,} and also cost twice as much.
+Additionally, the standard deviation of each position's points per game is roughly the same size as the average value.